 Since Agile is such a popular approach to project management and Scrum is a popular Agile implementation, it’s wise for project managers to pursue training in both of these areas.
 If you’re considering pursuing a career in Agile project management or the Scrum implementation of Agile, there are a few training paths you can take:

-PMI-ACP (Project Management Institute - Agile Certified Practitioner) – This is the only official Agile-related PMI certification.
+PMI Agile Certified Practitioner (PMI-ACP)® – This is the only official Agile-related PMI® certification.
 The certification requirements are:

-2,000 hours of project experience (While a Project Management Professional, or PMP, certification is not essential to getting your PMI-ACP, having your PMP will satisfy this requirement.)
+2,000 hours of project experience (While a Project Management Professional (PMP)® certification is not essential to getting the PMI-ACP® certification, having your PMP® credential will satisfy this requirement.)

 1,500 hours working on Agile teams or using Agile methodologies, in addition to your 2,000 hours of project management experience